This post contains affiliate links. Read my disclosure policy here.

-You can find a jar at Target, grocery stores, hardware stores, dollar stores or just use a clean sauce jar.
+You can find a jar at Target, grocery stores, hardware stores, and dollar stores, or just use a clean sauce jar.
 It all works!
 Jars are great because they can be reused over & over until they are eventually recycled.
 I love it when gifts are eco-friendly, too.

 For the jar contents, you'll need all-purpose flour, baking soda, white sugar, brown sugar, cinnamon, rolled oats, dried cranberries, and vegan chocolate chips.
 You might have everything in your pantry already, but if not, you will most likely find it all at your local grocer.

-For the decoration, you can use festive ribbon & bakers twine to attach name tags, small ornaments, cinnamon sticks, candy canes or anything that strikes your fancy.
+For the decoration, you can use festive ribbon & baker twine to attach name tags, small ornaments, cinnamon sticks, candy canes or anything that strikes your fancy.

 2- Gently pour the white sugar on top as evenly as possible.